NunoAlexandre/nunoalexandre.github.io/zabout.md

 <p><img width="100%" title="Nuno hiking in Austria." src="/images/about-nuno-alexandre.jpeg"/></p>

-I am an enthusiast software developer aspiring software craftsmanship.
-I’m a polyglot programmer with a fondness for the functional paradigm, dependent types, and type-systems.
-Beautiful code, cool programming technology, and great team spirit are my bread & butter.
+I am an enthusiast software developer with a passion for startups and design.
+I’m a polyglot programmer with a fondness for the functional paradigm.
+Beautiful code, cool programming technology, and excellent team spirit are my bread & butter.

 I keep improving myself by devouring books, blogs, academic papers, talks about all things software, by working on side-projects to get a concrete understanding of some concept or technology, and by contributing to open-source projects.